Chris Pratt And Anna Faris Are Enjoying Co-Parenting One Year After Breakup

 “Anna and I are sad to announce we are legally separating.
 We tried hard for a long time, and we’re really disappointed.
 Our son has two parents who love him very much and for his sake we want to keep this situation as private as possible moving forward.
 We still have love for each other, will always cherish our time together and continue to have the deepest respect for one another.”

-Faris and Pratt were married for 8 years.
+Faris and Pratt were married for eight years.
 During an interview to promote Jurassic World, Pratt said that they met when they starred in the same movie, Take Me Home Tonight.
-Faris was married at the time but she and Pratt started dating after that marriage ended in 2007.
+Faris was married at the time, but she and Pratt started dating after that marriage ended in 2007.

 Gossip Cop reports that Pratt is currently dating Katherine Schwarzenegger, daughter to Arnold and Maria Shriver.
-They were recently photographed out getting dinner in Santa Monica, People reports shortly after the actor was seen hanging out with Faris and their son.
+They were recently photographed out getting dinner in Santa Monica, as People reports, shortly after the actor was seen hanging out with Faris and their son.
 She is currently in a new relationship as well.
 Faris is currently dating Michael Barrett and they’ve been together since November of last year.